Who is Receivables Control Corporation?

 Debt collectors must abide by state and federal laws in the United States.
 For example, the Fair Debt Collection Practices Act prohibits a debt collector from using abusive, unfair, or deceptive practices.
 In addition, the FDCPA provides you with many rights to ensure that collection agencies don’t take advantage of you.
 In particular:

-- It is a violation of federal law for Receivables Control Corp to report inaccurate or incomplete information on your credit report.
+- It is a violation of federal law for Receivables Control Corp to report inaccurate or incomplete information about you.

 - You have a legal right to request debt validation on an alleged debt.
 Send the collection agency a debt validation letter.
 By law, they have 30 days to prove to you that the debt is really yours and the total amount is accurate.

 - Receivables Control Corp may not threaten or harass you, call you repeatedly, swear at you, or publicly publish a list of debtors.

 - Receivables Control Corp must be honest about who they are and what they are attempting to do.
 They must notify you that they are a debt collection agency both orally and in writing.